 Contact the IRS directly

-If you have a feeling that you may be dealing with an IRS imposter scam, you should verify by contacting your local IRS tax office.
+If you have a feeling that you may be dealing with an IRS impostor scam, you should verify by contacting your local IRS tax office.
 In addition, you can be proactive by researching recent tax scams to protect yourself and avoid becoming a victim!

 Due to the unprecedented financial impact of the pandemic, the Federal government has been aggressively pursuing relief options for taxpayers and small businesses.
 Because these relief options are disbursed via the IRS, scammers have seized on the opportunity for increased volume.